DeDop/dedop-core/README.md

 DeDop is a User Configurable Tool for Processing Delay Doppler Altimeter Data.
 "DeDop" stands for Delay Doppler (Altimeter) Processor.

 For more information about the project please visit [www.dedop.org](http://www.dedop.org/).
-For more information about the software visit the [DeDop User Manual](http://dedop.readthedocs.io/en/latest/index.html).
+For more information about the software have a look into the [DeDop User Manual](http://dedop.readthedocs.io/en/latest/index.html).